Richard Whitbourne

 In 1620, Whitbourne published A Discourse and Discovery of New-found-land in order to promote colonisation on the island.

 Between 1589 (at latest) and 1627 Whitbourne had a house at or near Exmouth on the south Devon coast of England.

-Perhaps dying on a foreign voyage, his burial place has yet to be confirmed of either his place of birth or at St. Saviour's Church, Southwark, London.
+The parish register at St James the Less, West Teignmouth, has an entry for the burial of Whitebourne in the churchyard, dated August 1635.